-The things we think may boost our child's self-assurance may actually backfire.
+This is true when it comes to self-esteem, too.
+However, the things we think might help boost the self-assurance of our children may actually backfire.
 There are a few steps you can take to avoid these pitfalls.
 I’ve outlined 10 things to avoid if you wish to boost your child’s belief in herself:

 Don’t constantly praise your child.